 To be eligible to apply, you must:

-- Be committed to complete your Master’s degree within two years (Starting fall 2021)
+- Be committed to completing your Master’s degree within two years (Starting Fall 2021)

-- Be committed to pursue hands-on public policy research and work as part of your Master’s program.
+- Be committed to pursuing evidence-based research with impact on public policy and work as part of your Master’s program.

-- Demonstrate academic excellence (Maintain a GPA of 3.0 throughout the academic years)
+- Demonstrate academic excellence (maintain a minimum GPA of 3.0 throughout the academic years)

-- Demonstrate financial need status per MEPI and LAU’s Financial Aid policies.
-Applicants should be underrepresented or economically deserving students and should submit the relevant Financial Aid application as per the below.
+- Demonstrate financial need status per MEPI and LAU’s financial aid policies, which can be found here.
+Applicants should be underrepresented or economically deserving students and should submit the relevant financial aid application as per the below.

 Note: American citizens and Green Card holders are not eligible to apply.

 If you are accepted, the program will cover the following: